Penile Implant (Inflatable Penile Prosthesis) for Treatment of ED: Top Specialist in NYC

 How We Decide Who is a Candidate for Penile Implant

 In our practice, we feel that a penile prosthesis is a treatment option for men for whom other less invasive treatment options do not work or are not acceptable.
 Men with mild ED problems are better served with oral medications such as Viagra or Cialis.
+Shockwave therapy for ED is another good option for men with mild to moderate ED.

-We first try men on oral medications for treatment of erection problems such as Viagra, Cialis or Levitra.
+We first try men on oral medications for the treatment of erection problems such as Viagra, Cialis or Levitra.
 If these medications do not work and other treatment options such as intraurethral alprostadil (MUSE), penile injections and vacuum pump do not work or are not acceptable to the patient, then penile prosthesis is a good option to consider.

 Any man whose medical condition allows anesthesia for surgery is a good candidate for the penile implant.
 Men with diabetes, high blood pressure, Peyronie’s disease, and those with an end-stage renal disease on dialysis can be successfully treated with the penile prosthesis.